 Reality #2: Markets typically rebound after down years.

 There’s an old saying in investing: “What goes up must come down and what goes down must go up.”

 You see, the real problem here is one of investor psychology.
 When markets go up, we think they will keep going up and when markets go down, we think they will keep going down.
 Psychologically, we can help but think in straight lines (linear extrapolation).
 The reality is everything goes in cycles – markets, economies, interest rates, businesses, and even life.

 When markets are down, investors tend to shy away from investing for fear of markets continuing to drop.
 However, they cannot drop forever.

 Research suggests that markets tend to rebound after negative years.
 If we go back to the post war era, markets have only had back to back negative years 3 times in over 55 years of history (1974, 1970, and 1953).
 The moral of the story is simple: The odds are in your favour that markets will rebound sooner than later (despite what your emotions tell you).

 Reality #3: Times change but nothing is really different.

-The current stock market volatility has been fostered by what we call the ‘US Debt Crisis’.
+The current stock market volatility has been fostered by the COVID 19 Pandemic.
 The reasons for this set back may be different, but setbacks occur regularly for different reasons.